roqueando/forge/README.md

 The project still in development and the next updates will be the following:

-- [ ] create the base args for init a new project
+- [ ] use argc and argv to just generate a project by given name
-- [ ] set the same template as a base template
+- [ ] create the args for adding new things
 - [ ] create tests

 ## 💻 pre-requisites